smartcontractkit/documentation/docs/data-feeds/proof-of-reserve/index.md

 }
 ---

-Chainlink Proof of Reserve Feeds provide the status of the reserves that back several asset tokens on-chain.
-These feeds operate the same way as other Chainlink Data Feeds.
-To learn how to use these feeds, see the [Using Data Feeds](/docs/data-feeds/price-feeds/) guide.
+Chainlink Proof of Reserve Feeds provide the status of the reserves for several assets.
+You can consume these feeds the same way as [Price Feeds](/docs/data-feeds/price-feeds/).

 To find a list of available Proof of Reserve Feeds, see the [Contract Addresses](/docs/data-feeds/proof-of-reserve/addresses/) page.